statisticsmart/Rprogramming/content/coronareports2021.md

 | 	|  	|  	|   |  |
 |:-:	|:-:	|:-:	|:-:	|:-:	|

-Note: Students' project submissions.
+Note: These files are students' project submissions.
 Each file's content is the responsibility of the respective student.
 Some submissions include extractions from the Wikipedia website and other sources.